yusupovna1403/string_methods_homework/README.md

 ## String05

-  A str of several words is given.
-Return the variable capitalized.
+ A string of multiple words is provided.
+Convert the string to be capitalized and return it.

 **Example 1:**